rc4l/DiscordKarmaBot/README.md

 Note: You will need to be an admin of the server (basically have manage server permissions) to run any of these commands.

-### setupserver
+### Global commands
 `/setupserver` This registers your server with the bot so that it can actually work.
 It comes with the following options:
 - `like-reaction`: You can override the default "like" emoji with another one here.
 The emoji must be from the same server; you can just directly use the emoji when you run the command.
 - `dislike-reaction`: You can override the default "dislike" emoji with another one here.
 The emoji must be from the same server; you can just directly use the emoji when you run the command.
-- `allow-embed-reactions`: This has several options, any of the ones that turn it on will make the bot automatically add like/dislike reactions to messages that contain links which have embeds (like youtube, reddit, etc).
-It supports the following:
+- `allow-embed-reactions`: This has several options, any of the `allow` options will make the bot automatically add like/dislike reactions to messages that contain links which have embeds.
     - `Ignore`: The bot won't add likes/dislikes to embeds
     - `Allow all`: The bot will add likes/dislikes to everything that has an embed
     - `Allow only for videos that can be played in discord (such as youtube videos)`: The bot will only add likes/dislikes to linked videos that can be played through discord (eg youtube).
 Any video link that requires you to open an app or browser to play won't have likes/dislikes added
     - `Allow only if it has an image or video to show`: If the embedded link has any sort of image or preview, then the bot will automatically add likes/dislikes

-### setupchannel
+### Channel commands
 `/setupchannel` You don't have to run this at all unless you want some channel-specific goodies.
 Such as:
 - `forbid-text`: This makes it so any message inside the channel this command was ran on will be deleted if it didn't contain any content.
 So for example a post containing an image/video won't be deleted but someone just saying "lol" will get deleted automatically.
-Embeds that are allowed in the `allow-embed-reactions` options within the `/setupserver` command won't be deleted either.
+    - `Allow anything to be posted`: Nothing will be automatically deleted
+    - `Messages must contain content`: Messages that aren't normally reactable will be deleted automatically.
+So attachments such as videos, images, etc are allowed along with embeds depending on what was configured within `allow-embed-reactions` won't be deleted.
+However plain messages such as just replying with "lol" will be automatically deleted.
+- `allow-embed-reactions`: This is the exact same thing from Global commands, `/setupserver allow-embed-reactions`, that you can override in a specific channel.
+For example, if you globally have embed reactions off but want them on specifically in a channel then this is for you.
+    - `Follow rules from /setupserver`: Will follow rules defined in `/setupserver` instead
+    - `Ignore`: The bot won't add likes/dislikes to embeds
+    - `Allow all`: The bot will add likes/dislikes to everything that has an embed
+    - `Allow only for videos that can be played in discord (such as youtube videos)`: The bot will only add likes/dislikes to linked videos that can be played through discord (eg youtube).
+Any video link that requires you to open an app or browser to play won't have likes/dislikes added
+    - `Allow only if it has an image or video to show`: If the embedded link has any sort of image or preview, then the bot will automatically add likes/dislikes

 ### ♻️
 If there are any messages that don't have the like/dislike emojis, you can react to a message yourself with the ♻️ (recycle) emoji and the bot will attempt to add the like/dislike emoji back in and remove the ♻️.